BrandXX/open-webui/functions/unload_models_from_vram/README.md

 This function performs the following:
 - **Retrieves Loaded Models:** Fetches a list of models currently loaded in VRAM by calling the `/api/ps` endpoint.
-- **Unloads Each Model:** Sends a POST request to `/api/generate` for every retrieved model to unload it.
+- **Unloads Each Model:** Sends a POST request to `/api/generate` for each retrieved model to unload it.
-- **User Confirmation:** Prompts for confirmation before proceeding—because we know you're cautious about losing your hard work.
+- **One-click Action:** Unloads instantly upon clicking—no confirmation needed, for ultimate convenience.
 - **Configurable Settings:** The endpoint URL and timeout are configurable with sensible defaults.
-- **Robust Error Handling:** Provides clear, concise emitter messages (and detailed logs for developers) when issues occur, such as misconfigured endpoints, timeouts, or connection errors.
+- **Robust Error Handling:** Provides clear emitter messages and detailed logs for troubleshooting endpoint issues, timeouts, or connection errors.

 ---